barstoolbluz/ssrc/README.md

 - **SIMD Optimization**: Takes advantage of SIMD (Single Instruction, Multiple Data) techniques for accelerated processing.
 - **Dithering Functionality**: Supports various dithering techniques, including noise shaping based on the absolute threshold of hearing (ATH) curve.
 - **Specialized Filters**: Implements high-order filters to address the challenges of converting between 44.1kHz and 48kHz.
+- **Selectable Conversion Profile**: You can select the filter lengths and computing precision.
+Single-precision computation is generally sufficient for audio processing, and even the standard profile allows for highly accurate conversion.
+However, since this tool is designed for audiophiles, you can also select a profile that performs all computation in double precision.

 ## Why SSRC?

 Sampling rates of 44.1kHz (used in CDs) and 48kHz (used in DVDs) are widely used, but their conversion ratio (147:160) requires highly sophisticated algorithms to maintain quality.
 SSRC addresses this challenge by using an FFT-based approach, coupled with SleefDFT and SIMD optimization, to achieve a balance between speed and audio fidelity.

+See [here](http://shibatch.github.io/ssrc) for some experimental results.

 ## Getting Started